 One of the fundamental questions for marine scientists in the Southern Ocean is how climate change will affect the growth of species at the microscopic level.
-Changes in sea-ice, ocean circulation, chemistry and temperature all influence which phytoplankton live and die in the ocean.
-The biological winners and losers of this process will ultimately be determined by the timing, rate and magnitude of change in each stressor, the order in which the changes occur, and the potential for consequences to be compounded when multiple stressors change at once.
-ACE CRC biogeochemists based at the University of Tasmania have developed new experimental methods for understanding the environmental conditions that influence the growth of phytoplankton, and how they might change during the coming decades.
-The team has experimentally 'stress tested' a key diatom species under projected ocean conditions for the year 2100, measuring the organisms response to those changes.
-Where past experiments on phytoplankton have tended to focus on the effect of changes in individual properties such as pH or temperature, this study combined multiple drivers, including light, nutrients, carbon dioxide, temperature and iron, to gain an understanding of how these drivers interact and of their combined effects on phytoplankton.
+Changes in sea ice, as well as in ocean circulation, chemistry and temperature are drivers that influence phytoplankton, which underpin primary productivity.
+Consequent changes to the phytoplankton community structure will be determined by the timing, rate and magnitude of change in each of these drivers, the order in which the changes occur, and the potential for consequences to be compounded when multiple drivers change at once.
+ACE CRC biogeochemists based at the University of Tasmania have developed new experimental methods for understanding the environmental trailan Antarctic Division conditions that influence the growth of phytoplankton and how phytoplankton dynamics might change during the coming decades.
+The team has experimentally 'stress-tested' a key diatom species under projected ocean conditions for the year 2100, measuring the organisms response to those different conditions.
+Where past experiments have tended to focus on the impacts on phytoplankton of changes in individual drivers such as either pH or temperature, this study combined multiple drivers, including light, nutrients, carbon dioxide, temperature and iron, to gain an understanding of their combined effects on phytoplankton, which are different to simply adding the effects of change in individual drivers.
+The team has concluded that phytoplankton activity is likely to increase significantly, with phytoplankton in the sub-Antarctic Southern Ocean to grow at almost twice their current rate by 2100.
+While some species are likely to benefit significantly, others will encounter decline in productivity.

-20: Studies show ocean acidification affects shell-forming species including the planktonic foraminifera Globigerina.
+19: Studies show ocean acidification affects shell-forming species including the planktonic foraminifera Globigerina.

-21: The Antarctic krill, Euphausia superba.
+20: The Antarctic krill, Euphausia superba.